nwops/puppet-retrospec/README.md

 ```

 If you see something like the following, this means your current module is using a much older version of Rspec.
 Retrospec
-using Rspec 3 syntax so you need to update your rspec version.
+uses Rspec 3 syntax so you need to update your rspec version.
 If you have tests that using older rspec syntax, take a look
 at [transpec](https://github.com/yujinakayama/transpec)

 ```shell